orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 So I decided to code a sample app that presents exactly "Who to Follow" pattern with step-by-step explanations.
 This is equivalent to Andre's work, but is written in Swift instead and I hope this can help you learn RxSwift easier than me :smile:

 # What is Reactive Programming?
-Tapping a button, typing one chracter inside a text field, etc, every occurrence triggered by user can be considered as a typical asynchronous event.
+Tapping a button, typing one character inside a text field, etc, every occurrence triggered by user can be considered as a typical asynchronous event.
 What if our user repeatedly taps an element, or is continuously typing in a search bar?
 This time we have *asynchronous event streams*.